 She’s been a part of a band awarded a first division rating in marching and concert competitions and a color guard ranking first in the state in its division.

 Only 5% of U.S. high schools offer the nationally-renowned AP Capstone program that strengthens research & presenting skills.
 Sydney is a member of the program.
-She plans to use her AP Capstone degree to get on a path to earning a master’s degree in veterinary medicine or attending law school to become a lawyer for the falsely accused.
+She plans to use her AP Capstone degree to get on a path to earning a master’s degree in veterinary medicine or attend law school to become a lawyer for the falsely accused.

 A Q&A with Sydney